SimZhou/AI_Team_Project/README.md

   a.
 Dictionary built, see file: dict01
     > 1. the begining of first line is blank, which means the vector value to <space>.
     > 2. there is a char called '<UNKNOWN_CHAR>', which all chars not appeared should go to this vector value.
+  b. one-hot.py -> codes to get dict01
+  c. viewingData.py -> codes to travel into the dataset

 8. **Tasks of this week:** <br>
         - **Kiven**: Get the one-hot matrix for each cell in 'before' and 'after' column using the dictionary provided, as well its label(class).
 And store them into a numpy file. <br>
         - **William**: <br>